-Sweet as that sounds, does it mean you should rush to the nearest financial institution and apply for a mortgage?
+Sweet as that sounds, does it mean you should rush to the nearest financial institution and apply for one?
 Probably not.
-Below is a guide on mortgages for beginners that can guide you in your decisionmaking.
+Below is a guide on mortgages for beginners that can guide you in your decision-making.

 What is a mortgage?

-A mortgage is a loan one takes to buy a property.
+It is a loan one takes to buy a property.
 If your lender approves your application, you will have monthly repayments of the principal amount and the interest.
-Here’s how mortgages differ with regular loans:
+Here’s how mortgages differ from regular loans:

 - They have longer timeframes- ranging from 10 to 30 years